Edmondson Park: Commercial area

 The Ed.
 Square Town Shopping Centre is the main shopping area located adjacent to the Edmondson Park railway station.
-The shopping centre is located in the mixed-use town centre, and includes Coles, Event Cinemas and iPlay, as well as other shopping, entertainment, dining and service stores.
-A number of smaller distributed commercial sites are located on Camden Valley Way in the north of the suburb, including the Village Square Shopping Centre.
+The shopping centre is located in the mixed-use town centre and includes Coles, Event Cinemas, and iPlay, as well as other shopping, entertainment, dining, and service stores.
+Several smaller distributed commercial sites are located on Camden Valley Way in the northern part of the suburb, including the Village Square Shopping Centre.

 Transport

 The Edmondson Park railway station opened on 8 February 2015 and is on the South West Rail Link.

-Transit Systems operates scheduled buses that connect the suburb with other areas in the south west, including Narellan, Carnes Hill, Casula, Ingleburn and Liverpool.
-Interline also operate an On Demand bus service from within the suburb to the train station.
+Transit Systems operates scheduled buses that connect the suburb with other areas in the south west, including Narellan, Carnes Hill, Casula, Ingleburn, and Liverpool.
+Interline also operates an On-Demand bus service within the suburb to the train station.